April 1, 2025

 Why mobile app monetization is important?

-The dramatic surge in the availability of free apps through app stores over the past 15 years has turned mobile app monetization into a crucial consideration for app owners on a global scale.
+The dramatic surge in the availability of free apps through app stores over the past 15 years has turned app monetization into a crucial consideration for app owners on a global scale.

 In 2009, approximately 77% of apps in the iOS App Store were paid downloads, but today, only about 10% of apps require an upfront payment.
 The proportion is slightly higher on the Google Play store, where paid apps make up around 31% of the mobile app offerings.